 Microsoft Power BI

 Microsoft Power BI offers one of the lowest per-user pricing options to companies looking for cloud-based analytics and business intelligence (BI) apps.
-Companies selecting Microsoft Power BI do so because of the low Total Cost Of Ownership (TCO), ease of use, and availability of skilled resources.
+One of the easiest tools to integrate according to PCMag thanks to its large support ecosystem, companies selecting Microsoft Power BI do so because of the low Total Cost Of Ownership (TCO), ease of use, and availability of skilled resources.

 In addition to these advantages, the Microsoft Power BI roadmap has made good on the promises to enterprise customers to deliver data preparation, data discovery and data dashboards in the most recently release.
 Microsoft also continues to support the first Excel-based add-ons that were initially shipped in Power Query, Power Pivot, Power View and Power Map.
 Microsoft has said these Excel add-ons will stay in the product for the foreseeable future as they become native3 in Officer 2016.
 One of the more innovative features of Microsoft Power BI is the ability to use browser- and desktop-based authoring with apps and platforms that are both on-premise and in the cloud.
 This hybrid integration strategy is based on Microsoft Azure Cloud APIs.